-In this post, we'll take a step back to look at the broader principles of landscape design—as well as some key strategies in developing great designs suitable for any urban or greenspace environment.
+In this post, we'll look at nine principles of landscape design, as well as some key strategies in developing great designs suitable for any urban or greenspace environment.

 1. Effective landscape design improves user experience

 Planning and organization make a property easier to read and navigate—helping increase comfort and familiarity.

 When planning any landscape, it's important to know how it will be used.
 First, decide how you want people to see and use a space.
 Every design decision should stem from this idea.
 Will it be a sports field or a rose garden?
 Are you looking to attract visitors or guide them to another location?